shamsuddeen0/shamsuddeen/reconn/smb_enum.md

 ### 2️⃣ The "Null Session" Check (No Credentials)

-This is the first thing I check.
+This is the first thing i check.
 A "Null Session" means the server allows me to log in with no username and no password.

 Checking Access with SMBMap